LeToNode/Play2.0-CN-doc/scalaGuide/ScalaForms.md

 ## Wrapping an existing case class

 A form can use any function to construct the type.
-So you can, for example, define a form wrapping an existing case class:
+So you can, for example, define a form that wraps an existing case class:

 ```scala
 case class User(name: String, age: Int)